uber/motif/DAGGER.md

         }

         @motif.Spread
-        Component component(MotifDependency d) {
+        Component component(MyScope myScope) {
             return DaggerComponent.builder()
-                    .motifDependency(d)
+                    .myScope(myScope)
                     .build();
         }
     }
 }
 ```

 Above, `@Spread` tells Motif to provide all of the dependencies declared by the Component's provision methods in addition to the Component itself.
-With this pattern, it's possible pass in Motif-provided objects to the Component's Builder, while allowing Motif factory methods to rely on Dagger-provided objects.
+With this pattern, it's possible to pass the Motif Scope into the Dagger Component as a dependency, while allowing Motif factory methods to rely on Dagger-provided objects.